-Survival is doubly difficult for women and girls.
-They bear the brunt of family responsibilities making it hard to access education and seek employment.
-With little opportunity to support themselves and their families they are more likely to suffer the consequences of poverty.
+Survival is doubly difficult for women who bear the brunt of family responsibilities making it hard to seek employment.
+Women and girls have little opportunity to help support themselves and their families and consequently make up 70% of the world's poor.